iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Fab app I thought I was good at getting my steps in only to realise they weren't healthy steps this app makes me walk at a good pace as I am eager to get my 30 min active ten<br> :date: __2021-05-05 21:52:33__

 > I found active ten so easy to use and really great for motivation<br> :date: __2021-05-04 20:24:02__

-> Free and gives motivation to keep moving and trying.<br> :date: __2021-05-02 14:27:50__

-> Easy to use and navigate.
-Actually got me brisk walking insteof walking leisurely leading to actual results<br> :date: __2021-05-01 15:36:15__